 |Study quality||Fair or good quality only|

 Abbreviations: CCT = controlled clinical trial; CVD = cardiovascular disease; RCT = randomized, controlled trial.

 The draft Research Plan was posted on the USPSTF Web site from June 11 to July 8, 2015.
 Comments were received from 31 unique organizations or individuals.
 Overall, the nature of the comments was not unexpected; many of them addressed issues previously considered during the development of the Research Plan.
 Based on the comments received, the USPSTF made no substantive changes to the KQs or inclusion criteria.
 The USPSTF made minor edits to the wording of the KQs and added two contextual questions to the Research Plan.

-Internet Citation: Final Research Plan: Cardiovascular Disease: Risk Assessment Using Nontraditional Risk Factors.
+Internet Citation: Final Research Plan: Cardiovascular Disease: Risk Assessment With Nontraditional Risk Factors.
 U.S. Preventive Services Task Force.
 September 2015.